trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-09-19 21:15:18 MDT.
+The information below was last updated at 2021-09-20 17:12:55 MDT.

-COVID vaccination update for September 19, 2021 (reports as of 11 PM ET):
+COVID vaccination update for September 20, 2021 (reports as of 7 PM ET):

--   Total shots given: 55,060,361
+-   Total shots given: 55,142,784
--   Shots per 100 people: 143.8
+-   Shots per 100 people: 144.0
--   Shots reported: 56,561
+-   Shots reported \*: 82,423
--   Inventory: 93.3 days (at avg pace)
+-   Inventory: 96.4 days (at avg pace)
--   Adults w/ 1+ Shots: 85.4%
+-   Adults w/ 1+ Shots: 85.6%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 55.1 million shots given – which is 86.2% of the total 63.9 million doses available.
-That means there’s 8.8 million shots waiting for arms!
+Canada is now up to 55.1 million shots given – which is 86.3% of the total 63.9 million doses available.
+That means there’s 8.7 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: